 Emails can be used to perform many attacks, a malicious file can be downloaded on your PC by just having you open an email that is disguised to be ‘authentic’ by a hacker, which can open to many other attacks for the hacker.

-With this strategy you can avoid risks and to be careful from malicious emails, since you have every email designated to a certain collection of accounts, therefore, scammy emails will stand out more.
+With this strategy you can avoid risks and be careful from malicious emails, since you have every email designated to a certain collection of accounts, therefore, scammy emails will stand out more.

 Here are possible attacks for Hackers:

-Phishing Emails is a way that hackers will manipulate you through an email, whether it would be a coupon, interview, or a personal email that was carefully crafted from a hacker that gathered a good amount of information about you.
+Phishing Emails are a way that hackers will manipulate you through an email, whether it would be a coupon, interview, or a personal email that was carefully crafted by a hacker that gathered a good amount of information about you.
 Make sure to avoid opening emails, and do NOT fall for ‘You won $10,000, Click the link to claim your money.’ all these are elaborate ways a hacker can download malicious files on your system to gain control, log your keys, or sniff out your online activity.